adairh/CmdToItem/README.md

 # CmdToItem
-A spigot plugin for minecraft
+A spigot plugin for minecraft allow to bind commands into items as Enchantment Runes.